 2.2.1.
 Experimental Design and Treatment

 A total of 1,000 corn plants were used in the study.
 Treatments consisted of two sources of pyroligneous acid (PA) (Factor A) and four application concentration levels (Factor B).
-The experiment was laid out in a 2 × 4 split-plot design, with PA source assigned to the main plots and PA concentration levels allocated to the subplots.
+The experiment was laid out in a 2 × 4 split-plot design, with PA source were assigned to the main plots and PA concentration levels allocated to the subplots.
 Each treatment combination was replicated four (4) times.

 The treatments are as follows: